dayan9265/climate-change-awereness-pandemic/README.md

 ![mobility_change_italy](assets/img/mobility_change_italy.png) | ![mobility_change_sweden](assets/img/mobility_change_sweden.png)

-Our idea is thus to leverage on the **Mobility dataset** made available by [Google](https://www.google.com/covid19/mobility/) (shown above) to compute an ´impact´ metric for each country.
-To do so, we came up with a ´lockdown impact factor´, which combines the different types of mobility restriction.
+Our idea is thus to leverage on the **Mobility dataset** made available by [Google](https://www.google.com/covid19/mobility/) (shown above) to compute an "impact" metric for each country.
+To do so, we came up with a "lockdown impact factor", which combines the different types of mobility restriction.

 In this context, we assume that restriction to workplaces and recreational area, and increased time spent at home would be indicative of a more restrictive lockdown.